 I must confess.
 I have jumped on the pumpkin bandwagon.

 Sometimes it comes in the form of a sweet, piping hot espresso drink from the nearest coffee shop.
 Sometimes it comes in the form of a creamy scoop of cold ice cream.
 And sometimes it comes in an unexpected form like hummus.

 But this time it happened to me in the form of one of my favorite dishes – risotto.

 Since I got pumpkin happy at the grocery store (I bought a large quantity of canned pumpkin), I pondered the ways I could use pumpkin in everyday dishes.
-Then it hit me like a ton of bricks (or several cans of pumpkin)!
+Then it hit me like a ton of bricks (or a can of pumpkin)!
 Why not make a risotto?
 Of course!
 Why not?
-I did make a butternut squash risotto, so a pumpkin version made complete sense.

 Or maybe not.
 We need CHEESE for this dish – Parmesan and Pecorino Romano to be exact.

 Next, I inspected the spice cabinet.
 Hmmm.
 What spices to use??
 And the winners are…nutmeg and white pepper!
 Congratulations!
 You’ve been selected to appear in this recipe for pumpkin risotto!

 OK, but seriously…the final part of my mission was to search for the perfect garnish.
 Eureka!
 I finally found a use for that bag of organic pumpkin seeds I bought at the store a few weeks ago!

 To make this Pumpkin Risotto, start by warming chicken broth in a pot.
 For the vegetarian option, use vegetable broth instead.
 Then heat butter and olive oil in a wide pan.
 Next, add minced onion and cook over medium heat until onion is translucent.
 Add the rice and stir until it is well coated.
 Then add one ladleful of the broth until absorbed, stirring constantly.
 Next, add the wine and stir until absorbed.